andykimstar/CPCC-Macro-Excel/README.md

     - Enter any period date range
     - All tables are fully automated
     - Button in Top Left Corner will scroll to bottom of Table
+    - More strains can be added/removed in the table (it's not a fixed list of strains)
     - If the Date Range include Dec/31/22 then Total Count of Requests from 1986 to 2022 will be included